 The University of Cincinnati College of Law’s Professional Pathways allow students to take classes in nine different academic specialties depending on their career goals.
 These nine areas of study help them choose courses that benefit their specific needs after graduation.
 This opportunity is for second and third-year law students.

-The curriculum at the University of Cincinnati College of Law prepares students for effective and responsible participation in the legal profession and for admission to the bar.
-Because of the diversity in the backgrounds that students bring to law school and the differences in their objectives in law school and after graduation, UC Law students have the ability to select from a broad array of classes in their second and third years of law school.
+The curriculum at Cincinnati Law prepares students for effective and responsible participation in the legal profession and for admission to the bar.
+Because of the diversity in the backgrounds that students bring to law school and the differences in their objectives after graduation, UC Law students have the ability to select from a broad array of classes across numerous disciplines.

-Most students will elect courses from multiple Professional Pathways as they strive to not only develop a depth of knowledge in certain curricular areas, but also to cultivate a breadth of knowledge that will allow them to become well-rounded lawyers.
+Most students will choose courses from multiple Professional Pathways as they strive to not only develop a depth of knowledge in certain curricular areas, but also to cultivate a holistic view of law that will allow them to become well-rounded lawyers.
 Such a curriculum helps students obtain knowledge of various substantive areas of the law, prepare to take a bar exam, and develop professional skills.
 We encourage all students to select challenging and unique courses from the rich curriculum offered by the UC College of Law.

 Who is my academic advisor?

 Felix B. Chang, Associate Professor of Law and Co-Director, Corporate Law Center

 |Environmental & Energy Law||